 For OSHA compliance, there are two critical numbers:

 - 85 dBA (Action Level): If TWA exceeds 85 dBA (50% Dose), employers must implement a Hearing Conservation Program (training, audiometric testing, providing earplugs).
+To verify that your selected hearing protector provides sufficient attenuation, use the NRR Calculator.

 - 90 dBA (PEL - Permissible Exposure Limit): If TWA exceeds 90 dBA (100% Dose), mandatory engineering controls or hearing protection is required.